 Our FTO test analyses for three possible variations in this gene and may explain why you have always struggled with your weight.
 If you have FTO variations we recommend ways in which you can overcome its bad effects.

 FTO is not the only gene to affect weight in relation to diet.
 In the more comprehensive My-gene-diet test we test for eleven variations in six genes, including FTO.

 Based on the results we recommend the best type of diet and exercise for you and give you a three day diet plan to help get you started.

 Let your genes guide you to your best diet, effective exercise and successful weight management.

-We analyse your DNA for eight gene variations which impact on:
+We analyse your DNA for eleven gene variations which impact on: